Safety Guide

 How to protect yourself:

-• Keep doors and windows open when working indoors, especially during summer months.
+• Keep doors and windows open when needed to support airflow

-• Monitor outdoor air quality when garage doors are open.
+• Monitor outdoor air quality when using open-bay ventilation strategies

 Particulate matter is made up of microscopic particles from fuel combustion that can penetrate deep into the lungs.
-These fine particles can cause irritation and long-term health problems.
+These fine particles can cause irritation, aggravate asthma, and contribute to long-term cardiovascular and respiratory problems.

 Symptoms of exposure include: